danielemateria/danielemateria/README.md

 Hello!
-I’m a Computer Science student @ the Department of Mathematics and Computer Science, University of Catania -> https://web.dmi.unict.it <br>
+I’m a Computer Science Master student at the Department of Mathematics and Computer Science, University of Catania -> https://web.dmi.unict.it <br>
-My main interest is AI, I'm currently working on applied Machine Learning to Egocentric Vision at the LIVE@IPLab research group at my department.
+My main research interest is the use of Vision Language Models in Egocentric Vision, focusing on the development of systems that provide intelligent assistance and guidance to users performing complex procedural tasks.
+I'm a member of the LIVE@IPLab research group at my department.

 <!---
   // ////          //              //